- Jason Bartel

 5998 Alcala Park

 Year Opened: 2013

 Fun Times with the Toreros and Fowler Park

-Since 2013, one of the top baseball programs in the West Coast Conference, the San Diego Toreros, have called Fowler Park and Cunningham Field their home.
-Located on the hilly USD campus, the stadium was designed to take advantages of the local topography, filling in a cliff with a state-of-the-art baseball facility.
+Since 2013, one of the top baseball programs in the West Coast Conference, the San Diego Toreros, has called Fowler Park and Cunningham Field their home.
+Located on the hilly USD campus, the stadium is designed to take advantage of the local topography, filling in a cliff with a state-of-the-art baseball facility.

 The Toreros have found recent success in college baseball, qualifying for the NCAA Tournament in about half of their seasons since 2002.
-Moving into Fowler Park was a big step for the program, adding in a brand new clubhouse, training area, and batting cages, all right there next to the playing field.
-It also adds to the overall architecture found on the USD campus, with their Spanish mission-style buildings, and a dorm located beyond right field that adds into that.
+Moving into Fowler Park was a big step for the program, adding a brand new clubhouse, training area, and batting cages, all right there next to the playing field.
+It also adds to the overall architecture found on the USD campus, with its Spanish mission-style buildings, and a dorm located beyond the right field that adds to that.